09.10.2017

 Abodo’s recent work at the Tuhoe tribe’s Waikaremoana Tribal Office, a finalist at this year’s Best Awards.

-The Abodo team – with the Tuhoe assistance used naturally durable Vulcan Cladding to created a charred finish for the timber façade and signage around the new Waikaremoana Welcome Centre.
+The Abodo team, with the Tuhoe assistance, used naturally durable Vulcan Cladding to created a charred finish for the timber façade and signage around the new Waikaremoana Welcome Centre.

 The charred finish, shimmering with a black “crocodile skin” look was created using traditional Japanese wood charring technique known as Shou Sugi Ban, or Yaki Sugi.
-Abodo has a proprietary process to create a depth of char, and Vulcan Cladding, a natural durable chemical free timber is the perfect substrate.

 Of particular importance to the Tuhoe was the fact that Vulcan timber was harvested from FSC® certified forests in Kaingaroa.